obspy/obspy/trunk/obspy.neries/obspy/neries/README.txt

 Overview
 --------
-NERIES web service client for ObsPy.
+NERIES Web service client for ObsPy.

 The obspy.neries package contains a client for the Seismic Data Portal (http://www.seismicportal.eu) which was developed under the European